fitrialif/pixel_bots/README.md

   - Store the video capture as an image
   - Thresholding and shape detection to id. assigning row,column number from top left to bottom right.
 Getting (Y,X) of centre      of all shapes
-  - generating a graph by adjusting all shapes into seperate rows and columns.
+  - generating a graph by adjusting all shapes into separate rows and columns.
 Standard deviation value taken for adjustments
   -	Algorithm based on A star was used to plan the path.
   - Instead of finding the costs using heuristics , to find the shortest path .
   - We find the optimal path which identifies maximum number of markers in less than 8 minutes.
 This I will further work on to develop a robust algorithm that can be used by robots to acquire targets in a map